wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Exploring_containers_hands-on.md

 The build itself isn’t performed by the docker CLI tool.
 Instead, the contents of the entire directory are uploaded to the Docker daemon and the image is built by it.
 You’ve already learned that the CLI tool and the daemon aren’t necessarily on the same computer.
 If you’re using Docker on a non-Linux system such as macOS or Windows, the client is in your host OS, but the daemon runs inside a Linux VM.
 But it could also run on a remote computer.

+{% hint style='info' %}
-* TIP
+TIP

-* Don’t add unnecessary files to the build directory, as they will slow down the build process—especially if the Docker daemon is located on a remote system.
+  Don’t add unnecessary files to the build directory, as they will slow down the build process—especially if the Docker daemon is located on a remote system.
+{% endhint %}

 To build the image, Docker first pulls the base image (node:12) from the public image repository (Docker Hub in this case), unless the image is already stored locally.
 It then creates a new container from the image and executes the next directive from the Dockerfile.
 The container’s final state yields a new image with its own ID.
 The build process continues by processing the remaining directives in the Dockerfile.
 Each one creates a new image.
 The final image is then tagged with the tag you specified with the -t flag in the docker build command.